by Pi Accountancy | Oct 16, 2024 | Advisory and Resources, Frequently Asked Questions, Taxes

 What is Accrual Accounting?
 Accrual accounting is a method of recording financial transactions when they happen, rather than when money changes hands.
 This approach helps businesses gain a more accurate picture of their financial health by tracking income and expenses...

-by Pi Accountancy | Sep 19, 2024 | Frequently Asked Questions
+by Pi Accountancy | Sep 19, 2024 | Advisory and Resources, Frequently Asked Questions, Self-Employment and SMEs, Taxes

 Income Tax is a tax you pay on the money you earn.
-The government collects it through HMRC.
-However, not all income is taxable and the amount you pay depends on how much you earn.
+The government collects this tax through HMRC.
+The money collected supports public services such as the NHS and education.
+However, not all income is taxable.
 What Counts as Taxable Income?
-HMRC taxes various types of income, including: Employment...
+You pay Income Tax on a...

 by Pi Accountancy | Sep 17, 2024 | Advisory and Resources, Business, Frequently Asked Questions, Taxes